piglei/one-python-craftsman/README.md

 # one-python-craftsman

-"One Python Craftman" is a collection of articles on how to write better python codes.
+"One Python Craftsman" is a collection of articles on how to write better python codes.

 ## Index